Assortment Optimization under the Decision Forest Model: Solution methodology based on Benders decomposition

 \section{Solution methodology based on Benders decomposition}

 While the formulations in Section~\ref{sec:model} bring the assortment optimization problem under the decision forest choice model closer to being solvable in practice, the effectiveness of these formulations can be limited in large-scale problems.
 In particular, consider the case where there is a large number of trees in the decision forest model and each tree consists of a large number of splits and leaves.
-In this setting, all three formulations -- \LeafMIO, \SplitMIO and \ProductMIO -- will have a large number of $y_{t,\ell}$ variables and a large number of constraints to link those variables with the $x_i$ variables, and may require significant computation time.
+In this setting, both formulations -- \SplitMIO and \ProductMIO -- will have a large number of $y_{t,\ell}$ variables and a large number of constraints to link those variables with the $x_i$ variables, and may require significant computation time.

-At the same time, \LeafMIO, \SplitMIO and \ProductMIO share a common problem structure.
-In particular, all three formulations have two sets of variables: the $\xb$ variables, which determine the products that are to be included, and the $(\yb_t)_{t \in F}$ variables, which model the choice of each customer type.
+At the same time, \SplitMIO and \ProductMIO share a common problem structure.
+In particular, they have two sets of variables: the $\xb$ variables, which determine the products that are to be included, and the $(\yb_t)_{t \in F}$ variables, which model the choice of each customer type.
 In addition, for any two trees $t, t'$ such that $t \neq t'$, the $\yb_t$ variables and $\yb_{t'}$ variables do not appear together in any constraints.
-Thus, one can view each of the three formulations as a two-stage stochastic program, where each tree $t$ corresponds to a scenario; the variable $\xb$ corresponds to the first-stage decision; and the variable $\yb_t$ corresponds to the second-stage decision under scenario $t$, which is appropriately constrained by the first-stage decision $\xb$.
+Thus, one can view each of our two formulations as \emph{a two-stage stochastic program}, where each tree $t$ corresponds to a scenario; the variable $\xb$ corresponds to the first-stage decision; and the variable $\yb_t$ corresponds to the second-stage decision under scenario $t$, which is appropriately constrained by the first-stage decision $\xb$.

 Thus, one can apply Benders decomposition to solve the problem.
 At a high level, Benders decomposition involves using linear optimization duality to represent the optimal value of the second-stage problem for each tree $t$ as a piecewise-linear concave function of $\xb$, and to eliminate the $(\yb_t)_{t \in F}$ variables.
 One can then re-write the optimization problem in epigraph form, resulting in an optimization problem in terms of the $\xb$ variable and an auxiliary epigraph variable $\theta_t$ for each tree $t$, and a large family of constraints linking $\xb$ and $\theta_t$ for each tree $t$.
-Although the family of constraints for each tree $t$ is too large to be enumerated, one can solve the problem through constraint generation.
+Although the constraints for each tree $t$ are too many to be enumerated, one can solve the problem through constraint generation.